keephq/keep/README.md

 > Missing a provider?
 [Submit a new provider request](https://github.com/keephq/keep/issues/new?assignees=&labels=provider&projects=&template=new_provider_request.md&title=) and we'll add it quickly!

-### AI backends for Enrichments, Correlations and Incident Context Gathering
+### AI Backends for Enrichments, Correlations and Incident Context Gathering

 <table>
 <tr>